ivancuric/js-perf/README.md

 <script src="main-bundle.js">
 ```

 Then there's the topic of transpiled code and polyfills.
-If you are writing modern javascript, you're probably using babel to transpile it into ES5 compatible code, which not only adds file size, but also complexity and
+If you are writing modern javascript, you're probably using babel to transpile it into ES5 compatible code, which not only adds file size, but also complexity and s
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTc5NDEyMjcsMzUyMjM1NTkzLC03Nj
+eyJoaXN0b3J5IjpbMTYyNzQ5MDM4MCwzNTIyMzU1OTMsLTc2OT
-k1MTU0Ml19
+UxNTQyXX0=
 -->